juscghwe/juscghwe/README.md

 - 👋 Hi, I’m @juscghwe
 - 👀 I’m interested in game development, especially single player and story driven experiences but also app development for professional use.
-- 🌱 I’m currently learning UnrealEngine 4/5, Blender, Python, Kivy, ...
+- 🌱 I’m currently learning UnrealEngine 4/5, Blender, Flutter, ...
 - 💞️ I’m looking to collaborate on moddeling, sound and audio design.
 - 📫 How to reach me ... (comming as soon as progress is done)